famoser/docs/docs/code/coding.md

 ## Properties

-- may publicly expose if needed for transfer but not for decision (instead include these directly in class) [13, 14]
+- only publicly expose if needed for transfer
+- include decision in class (expose `isValid()` instead of exposing the properties needed to check validity) [13, 14]
-- name according to business domain and push modifies (like Sum, Total, ..) at the end of the name if still sensible (for example `first` must be a prefix) [E]
+- name according to business domain
+- push modifies (like Sum, Total, ..) at the end of the name (except for example `first` which must be a prefix to make sense) [E]
 - omit type prefix/suffix, instead use a variable name which clearly indicates the form of the data (like `processingCompleted` which implies only `true`/`false` as value range) [E]

 improves single source of truth

 ## Literature

-Included advice
+Included advice:

 - [A] use abstraction to make a problem simpler
-- [B] respect literal & semantic encapsulation (do not expose more than absolutely necessary, do not infer behaviour by looking at implementation)
+- [B] respect literal & semantic encapsulation (do not expose more than necessary, do not infer behavior by looking at implementation)
 - [C] separate areas likely to change (ever-changing business rules, unstable environment)
 - [D] use patterns to quickly communicate design ideas
 - [E] adopt consistency conventions

 Included principles:

 - [1] Explicit Dependencies Principle
 - [2] Separation of Concerns
 - [3] Once and Only Once